 A book that gets mentioned time and again as a trading classic is “Market Wizards: Interviews with Top Traders” by Jack Schwager.
 First published in 1989, it’s a collection of conversations with some of America's legendary traders, who made millions from the financial markets.
 It’s well worth having on your bookshelf.

 Here are tips from some of the world’s best traders featured in a book that really stands the test of time:

 Traders have different approaches, timescales and can trade across various markets.
-All successful traders have a methodology to analyse the markets that works for them – from short-term changes in price during the day (day trading) to looking to catch major trends over months and sometimes even years.
+All successful traders have a methodology to analyse the markets that works for them – from short-term changes in price during the day (see more day trading tips) to looking to catch major trends over months and sometimes even years.
 It is important to find an approach that fits your own “trading personality”.
 If you do not feel comfortable with a strategy then chances are that it will not be successful for you.